11049 Sixth in a rule can mean "replace".

 suT means start at su stop at "auT" -- su au jas am au

-sup means start at su stop at sup'. -- all twenty-one from su to sup'.
+sup means start at su stop at sup'. -- all twenty-one affixes from su to sup'.

-When any rule says "whatever", it may also mean "what ends in whatever".
+"whatever" in a rule might mean "what ends in whatever".

 Rule kartarica says